sebapersson/Project_BBT015/README.md

 project is try to replicate this, with other words, to identify the same differentially RNA:s as the authors of the paper did.

 To fully replicate the produced result in this project the requirements in the *Requirements for replication of result* section below should be fulfilled.
-Given this all the tables and figures in the *Results*-directory can be re-created by running *Run_all.sh* script in the *Code/Shell*-directory from its location.
+Given this all the tables and figures in the *Results*-directory can be re-created by running *Run_all.sh* script in the *Code/Shell*-directory.

 ## Project structure